Beijing business district locked down as thousands join protests to demand tutoring refund

 We will use your email address only for sending you newsletters. see our Privacy Notice for details of your data protection rights.

 Beijing police clashed with the demonstrators, with at least one protester reported to have been "dragged away" while demanding a refund from the tutoring company.
-Footage from the protest shows thousands of people marching down the business district of China's capital while police officers form cordons in an attempt to contain them.
+Footage from the protest shows thousands of people marching down the business district of 's capital while police officers form cordons in an attempt to contain them.
 Chants calling for the release of the arrested protester can also be heard.

 TRENDING